 Leadership Training Menu for Breakthrough Corporate Training in 2017

 Breakthrough Corporate Training provides professional corporate training services designed to give you the best possible outcomes.
 We will custom-build your corporate training so that your training event successfully delivers the results you desire.
-To help us target your training needs we would appreciate you completing the following survey.
+To help us target your training needs, we would appreciate you completing the following survey.
 At the end of the leadership training survey you will find a brief introduction to each topic as a guide.

 40 Principles for your Breakthrough Corporate Training Workshop

 Each of these Principles are important for any organization and leader to aspire towards because they will make you and your team so much better in so many ways.
 The Return on Investment by having a team operate with strong vision, leadership, character and self governance principles is substantial.
-As a certified Global Priority Values and Principle Trainer Scott Epp and his trainers are equipped to help you and your team grow with any or all of these universal success principles.
-From the survey above here are the 40 topic / principles that we can include workshops on during our corporate training.
+As a certified Global Priority Values and Principle Trainer, Scott Epp and his trainers are equipped to help you and your team grow with any or all of these universal success principles.
+From the survey above, here are the 40 topic/principles that we can include workshops on during our corporate training.

 A character of successful people is their endless ambition.
 They are known for their hard work and are always concerned about getting things done.
 Ambitious people don’t take it easy during the good times; they rise early and start their days with a good attitude and a grateful heart.

 Opportunities follow the hardworking, ambitious, responsible people that have a positive attitude.
 They know that things don’t just happen, so they are out to make them happen.
 Some of the crops that we may get in having this principle in life is that we will discover opportunities with their positive thinking and diligence.
-Many opportunities are said to be come to the ambitious people.
+Many opportunities are said to come to the ambitious people.
 They will also have a sense of satisfaction from doing their best and getting the most out of life.

 People will invest in them because of their energy, positive attitude and drive to accomplish things.
 They will also have a productive life and fulfill their goals.
 So, let’s live a life with AMBITION!

 In Webster’s Dictionary, “Attitude” is defined as a posture, one’s mental state of mind, or one’s disposition.
 Furthermore, we hear a lot about having a positive mental attitude.
-Attitude is one’s disposition, good or bad, so when we meet someone, we can easily determine what state of mind they are in by their attitude.
+Attitude is one’s disposition, good or bad.
+So, when we meet someone, we can easily determine what state of mind they are in by their attitude.

 The right attitude, the positive approach is something that we can create as a result of developing the right mind-set.
 Being positive is more than just saying or repeating a verbal formula like “I am positive” or practicing rituals of meditation or relaxation.